 Construction in progress in the course of construction for production, supply or administrative purposes are carried at cost, less any recognised impairment loss.
-Costs include any costs directly attributable to bring the asset to the location and condition necessary for it to be capable of operating in the manner intended by the management and, for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policy.
+Costs include any costs directly attributable to bring the asset to the location and condition necessary for it to be capable of operating in the manner intended by the management, including cost of testing whether the related assets is functioning properly and, for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policy.
 Such construction in progress is classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
 Depreciation of these assets, on the same basis as other property assets, commences when the assets are ready for their intended use.